-You will reach the Luberon ridge in about 1 hour hard going.
+You will reach the Luberon ridge in about 1 hour hard going at the 1052 meter point.
 But it’s worth it!
 Now starts the real crête walk eastwards, but make sure you use the path with the yellow or GR-markings (red and white) and not the forest road that winds its way around every small top.
 It means going up and down a bit, but it’s totally another experience from walking along the forest road.
-I suggest you walk on for about 45 minutes, where it’s some very nice spots for lunching (around the 1064 meter point).
+I suggest you walk on for a few minutes for lunch under a shaded tree up the first hill or find a spot further along.

 |Grand Luberon ridge in winter time|